robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 > [!IMPORTANT]
 > LXX Be able to add in-line comments to suites.
 (K3)
-> LXX Understand how to escape control-characters in Robot Framework.
-(K2)

 In Robot Framework comments can be added to lines after the content by starting the comment with a separator (multiple spaces) and a hash `#`.